Menu

 Owned By: Town of Marshfield

-4 acres of upland surrounded by 12 acres of marsh, owned by the Town of Marshfield.
-A popular picnic and camping area, and a great place to pause during a North River canoe or kayak trip.
+Blueberry Island is 4 acres of upland surrounded by 12 acres of marsh, situated directly on the North River in Marshfield.
+It is a popular picnic and camping area, and a great place to pause during a paddling trip.
 Take care, as the river current can be strong and unpredictable!
 Couch Beach — another popular camping and picnic spot — is just a short paddle downstream.
 Little Blueberry Island, considerably smaller but also inviting, is located just a little bit farther upstream.

 FISHING ADVISORY: It’s important to know that some of our freshwater fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.